Thank you for reading our post, please rate this article at the end.

 10. Del Valle Regional Park

-This park was created for people to enjoy Lake Del Valle.
-The lake can be used for swimming, fishing, boating, and any other water activities.
+This park was created to allow people to enjoy Lake Del Valle.
+The lake can be used for swimming, fishing, boating, and other water activities.

-The main draw of the park is the lake, but there are plenty of opportunities to explore the wilderness surrounding it as well.
-The campsite is situated close to both the lake and hiking trails, making it easy to take advantage of all that the park has to offer.
+The park’s main draw is the lake, but there are plenty of opportunities to explore the wilderness surrounding it as well.
+The campsite is close to the lake and hiking trails, making it easy to take advantage of all the park offers.

 11. Eagle Campground

 The Eagle Campground is situated next to the majestic Eagle Lake.
-Here, you have not only access to motorized boats but also a whole community of passionate fishermen – all looking to catch one of the lake’s many different species of trout!
+Here, you have access to motorized boats and a whole community of passionate fishermen—all looking to catch one of the lake’s many different species of trout!

-The campgrounds are beautifully kept with clean bathrooms, running water spigots, and electricity hook-ups– everything you need for a comfortable stay.
+The campgrounds are beautifully kept and have clean bathrooms, running water spigots, and electricity hook-ups—everything you need for a comfortable stay.

-The only thing missing for RVs are dumping locations, but those can be found just outside of the campgrounds.
+The only thing missing for RVs is dumping locations, but those can be found just outside the campgrounds.

 12. Mountain Oak Campground